niksy/figura/README.md

 Type: `String|jQuery|Function`

-UI element on which should segment be initialized.
+UI element on which should view be initialized.

 #### childrenEl